 A Cambridge graduate, David Gray worked as a partner for Hepworth and Chadwick in Leeds between 1982 and 2000 (Hepworth and Chadwick was renamed Eversheds in 1997.)
 He took on a full-time management role as Managing Partner for Eversheds North in 2000 and in 2003 was appointed Managing Partner and Chief Executive for Eversheds.
 He became Pro-Chancellor and Chair of Council (the Universitys governing body) on 1 August 2013.

-Professor Roberts leads on development of the Universitys research and innovation strategy.
-Her brief includes promoting partnerships in a number of key sectors, accelerating collaboration across a wide range of academic disciplines and driving recruitment of world-leading academics.
-Previously she was Executive Dean in the Faculty of Health and Medical Sciences and a Professor of Virology at the University of Surrey.
+His brief includes promoting partnerships in a number of key sectors, accelerating collaboration across a wide range of academic disciplines and driving recruitment of world-leading academics.

-Dennis joined the University of Leeds in 2002 as Director of Residential and Commercial Services and was appointed as Director of Facilities Management in 2009.
-His responsibilities currently include development and management of the Universitys estate, including the residential portfolio, commercial and campus support services, sport, and sustainability.
+Dennis joined the University of Leeds in 2002 as Director of Residential and Commercial Services and was appointed as Director of Facilities Management in 2009 & then Director of Campus Development in 2018.
+In 2021 Dennis was appointed as Interim Chief Operating Officer.